 About the Program

-The mission of the Johns Hopkins Predoctoral Clinical Research Training Program is to:
+The mission of the Johns Hopkins Predoctoral Clinical Research Training Program (PCTRP) is to:

-- Provide students with a more intensive long-term learning experience that prepares them to be exemplary clinical researchers and teachers of clinical research (combined master anddoctoral degrees with MD or nursing degree).
+- Offer students a more intensive long-term learning experience that prepares them to be exemplary clinical researchers and teachers of clinical research (combined master and doctoral degrees with MD or nursing degree).

 - Provide clinical research experiences for predoctoral trainees that will stimulate and maintain their interest in a clinical research career during their medical school training and post-graduate training.